haljoumaa/soe-fn/README.md

 SOE-FN is a Python implementation of Stochastic Origin Ensemble (SOE) reconstruction from fast-neutron cone-event data.
-It takes double-scatter neutron events, runs a Metropolis–Hastings chain on a bounded volume of interest, and produces a voxelised occupancy image.
+It takes double-scatter neutron events, runs a Metropolis–Hastings chain on a volume of interest, and produces a voxelised occupancy image.

 ## What this does

-In proton therapy, secondary fast neutrons carry spatial information about where the primary beam stopped.
-Each accepted double-scatter event defines a cone of possible emission origins.
 SOE reconstruction places one representative point per event on its cone surface, voxelises the ensemble into an occupancy image, and evolves the configuration using Metropolis–Hastings proposals evaluated against the current occupancy field.